-The United States have the most complete disclaimer law.
-The Federal Information Security Management Act (FISMA) defines a framework in order to protect information and assets.
+The United States has the most complete disclaimer law.
+The Federal Information Security Management Act (FISMA) defines a framework to protect information and assets.

-A company has to provide a disclaimer where it states that the content of the email will not be subject to search in order to avoid the loss of a lawsuit when it is requested from them to produce the requested data.
+A company has to provide a disclaimer here that states that the content of the email will not be subject to search to avoid the loss of a lawsuit when it is requested from them to produce the requested data.

 Another federal law in the United States, the Freedom of Information Act (FOIA), is put in place to protect the information from disclosure in certain instances.
 This is why it is important to place a disclaimer informing the mail recipient that the email contains sensitive information that goes under the FOIA.